Get mobile spyware protection

 However, if you’re sure none of those reasons is a factor, low-quality video can also be a sign that someone is intercepting the call—especially if the issues seem to appear out of nowhere.

-Tip: Try connecting to a secure Wi-Fi network to see if your connection stabilizes, or give “Pixel peeping” a go.
-To do this, record a video (ideally, in bright, natural light) and play it back.
-If you notice glitches or pixelation, it’s more likely that spyware is hiding somewhere on your phone.
+• Try “Pixel peeping” by recording a video (ideally, in bright, natural light) and playing it back.
+If you notice glitches or pixelation, you could have spyware on your phone.

-Listen for strange sounds in calls
+5. Listen for strange sounds in calls

-Review your location permissions
+6. Review your location permissions

-Monitor your camera light indicator
+7. Monitor your camera light indicator

 Most phones come with an LED indicator that alerts the user when their camera is in use.
 If someone is watching you through your phone camera, the light may remain on even after you exit apps that use your camera, or the light may turn on unexpectedly.